-From where did your perspective originate and what motivates you?
+What perspective are you coming from and what motivates you?

-Important time periods and events throughout history involve many people, which means that the stories should be told from many different perspectives.
+Important time periods and events throughout history involve many people - which means that the stories should be told from many different perspectives.

-Choose a time period or event in our nation's history such as The Great Depression or Civil Rights Movement.
+Choose a time period or event in our nation's history such as The Great Depression or Civil Rights

+Movement.
 Listen to at least three narratives told from different perspectives regarding the time period or event.
-Use the following interviews from the Library of Congress and Civil Rights Digital Library to get started:
+You can use these interviews from the Library of Congress and Civil Rights Digital Library to start: